swagger-api/swagger-js/README.md

 For the older version of swagger-js, refer to the [*2.x branch*](https://github.com/swagger-api/swagger-js/tree/2.x).

-### Note:
+## Note:
-The npm package is called `swagger-client` and the GitHub repository `swagger-js`.
+The npm package is called `swagger-client` and the GitHub repository is `swagger-js`.
 We'll be consolidating that soon.
 Just giving you the heads up.
-You may see reference to both names.
+You may see references to both names.

 ### Usage